FAQs ABOUT SparkLabKC

 What sorts of companies does SparkLabKC fund?

-We focus on early-stage Internet startups working in industries that are driving the Kansas City region’s economy such as telecommunications, engineering, health care, agriculture and energy.
+We focus on early-stage technology startups working in industries that are driving the Kansas City region’s economy such as telecommunications, engineering, health care, agriculture and energy.
+Technology startups include Internet-based companies, as well as technology companies with tangible products.
 Our goal is to attract promising startups from across the region – from Columbia to Manhattan and from Springfield to Omaha.

 How does the SparkLabKC program work?